Hotel Bohema: History

 In 1920, the property passed into the hands of Magdalena Łaganowska who settled there and rented the other flats.
 During World War II, the tenement was taken over by German authorities, who accommodated there doctors who worked at the field hospital set up at 5 Konarskiego, now the building of the Catering School of Bydgoszcz.

 After World War II, the tenement was managed by a communist estate agency, till the early 1990s.
 In 1997, it returned to private hands.
 Since December 2003, the new owners of the building rebuilt the interiors and opened in July 2008 the Hotel "Bohema".
-The Café and restaurant "Weranda" opened on April 15, 2007, and restaurant "Black Diamond" on March 22, 2009.
+The Café and restaurant "Weranda" opened on 15 April 2007, and the restaurant "Black Diamond" on 22 March 2009.

 Architecture and characteristics

 The hotel features eclectic style, standing out as a charm and rich bourgeois house from the belle époque period.

 The facade on the street displays neo-Renaissance characteristics, in particular: